 2. Get Out There and Ask Questions

 This kind of knowledge can greatly help you devise a more effective plan for regular workplace communication.
-That goes double if you make an effort to keep the right target audience and listeners in mind depending on your message.
+It will allow you to keep the right target audience and listeners in mind depending on your message.

 You might also ask your coworkers for their thoughts on how both you and your organization could improve communications.
-Gathering this sort of information doesn’t necessarily require a formal survey (although they work, too).
+Gathering this sort of information doesn’t necessarily require a formal survey (although those work, too).
 Rather, just start asking around.
-Reaching out in person to your people to discover their particular needs will also demonstrate that you value their input and are willing to act on it—always a plus for employee morale.
+Reaching out in person to your people to discover their particular needs — especially now that many are returning to the office — will also demonstrate that you value their input and are willing to act on it.
+That's always a plus for employee morale.

 What’s the #1 thing you can do to improve internal communication in your organization starting right now?